All the ‘Bridgerton’ houses and where to find them in real life

 The Duke of Hastings’s house in London

+Many were smitten by the charming Duke of Hastings (yours truly included).
 And those that didn’t fall for his charms were likely drawn by his palatial London home, a striking castle sitting on vast grounds with manicured lawns and water features.
-You know, the type of home a duke might live in.

 The Bridgerton filming crew inside Wilton House, used for outdoor shots of the Duke of Hastings house in London and for indoor shots of the Duke and Dutchess' country home.